stormpath/stormpath-documentation/source/001_about.rst

 - You want to make user creation, management, and security as simple as possible
 - User security is a top priority.
-- Scaling your userbase is a potential problem
+- Scaling your user base is a potential problem
 - You need to store custom user data along with your user’s basic information.
 - You would like to have automatic email verification for new user accounts.
 - You would like to configure and customize password strength rules.
 - You’d like to keep your user data separate from your other applications to increase platform stability and availability.
 - You are building a service-oriented application, in which multiple independent services need access to the same user data.
-- You are a big organization who would like to use Stormpath, but need to host it yourself (Stormpath has an on-premise system you can use internally).
+- You are a big organization who would like to use Stormpath, but need to host it yourself (Stormpath offers private deployments).

 Basically, Stormpath is a great match for applications of any size where security, speed, and simplicity are top priorities.

-You might not want to use Stormpath if:

-- You are building an application that does not need user accounts.
-- Your application is meant for internal-only usage.
-- You aren’t worried about user data and security.
-- You aren’t worried about application availability and redundancy.
-- You want to roll your own custom user authentication.

 The Stormpath Data Model
 ========================